zspencer/www.zeespencer.com/musings/_posts/2012-06-20-why-i-dont-use-aliases.markdown

 title: Why I Don't Use Aliases
 tags: [published]
 ---
-Counting keystrokes is a useful way to increase your efficiency.

 The difference between an amatuer and a professional is their capability to execute consistently in a variety of situations.